evennia/evennia/docs/latest/_sources/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-basic-introduction.md.txt

     Hello World
     [py mode - quit() to exit]

 Note that we didn't need to put `py` in front now.
 The system will also echo your input (that's the bit after the `>>>`).
-For brevity in this tutorual we'll turn the echo off.
+For brevity in this tutorial we'll turn the echo off.
 First exit `py` and then start again with the `/noecho` flag.

     > quit()
     Closing the Python console.